THE QUESTION

 HOW IT WORKS

-The system abstracts over five LLM providers through a unified interface, with weighted model pools for each role — cheap local models for the subconscious gears, frontier models for the conscious loop.
-Every tunable parameter — model selection, temperature, timing, social behavior, daemon sensitivity — is a first-class control that the agent can read, modify, or have locked by its architect.
+So the conscious model decides, but the subconscious shapes what it gets to think about.
+You can watch the daemon’s activity stream live on the home page.
+Under the hood, five LLM providers are orchestrated through a unified interface, with weighted model pools per role: cheap local models for the subconscious gears, frontier models for the conscious loop.
+Every tunable parameter is a first-class control the agent can read, modify, or have locked by me.

 YOUR INFLUENCE